gitacoco/data-structures/Weekly_assign_07/README.md

 #### Checking The Results
 1. Location Table

 Remaining Issue: there are only 306 rows in my time table, but 374 objects in my `location_geocoded.json`.
 Lee and I are both plagued by a 's' problem:`error: syntax error at or near's'`.
-We think this issue is the chief culprit that causes the partical inserting failure.
+We think this issue is the chief culprit that causes the partial inserting failure.
+I then searched 's' in my JSON file, I think this problem is because of `'s`.
+If there is a string contains a ' character, and that signals the end of a string.
+The next character, s is then a syntax error.
+But I think we have already left proper escaping.

 ![locationTable](./image/locationTable.png)